hybridgroup/cylon-gpio/README.md

 Cylon.js (http://cylonjs.com) is a JavaScript framework for robotics, physical computing, and the Internet of Things (IoT).

 This module provides drivers for General Purpose Input/Output (GPIO) devices (https://en.wikipedia.org/wiki/General_Purpose_Input/Output).
-It is normally not used directly, but instead is registered by adaptor modules such as cylon-firmata (https://github.com/hybridgroup/cylon-firmata) that support the needed interfaces for GPIO devices.
+It must be used along with an adaptor module such as cylon-firmata (https://github.com/hybridgroup/cylon-firmata) that supports the needed interfaces for GPIO devices.

 Want to use Ruby on robots?
 Check out our sister project Artoo (http://artoo.io)